 About the Institute for Cultural Evolution

-The Institute for Cultural Evolution think tank is led by Steve McIntosh (President and Co-founder).
-The Institute’s Board of Directors includes John Mackey (former Whole Foods CEO), Jeff Salzman (Host of the Daily Evolver podcast), John Street (CEO of Pax8), Rand Stagen (CEO of Stagen Leadership Academy), Nate Lowery (CEO of LexTM3 LLC), John Mistler (Emmy-nominated composer and philanthropist), Betsy Brown (Co-Founder of The Classical Academy), and Carter Phipps (Author and Co-founder of the Institute).
+The Institute’s flagship program is the Developmental Politics project, which is led by our co-founder Steve McIntosh.
+The Institute’s Board of Directors includes John Mackey (former Whole Foods CEO), Jeff Salzman (Host of the Daily Evolver podcast), John Street (former CEO of Pax8), Rand Stagen (CEO of Stagen Leadership Academy), Nate Lowery (CEO of LexTM3 LLC), John Mistler (Emmy-nominated composer and philanthropist), Ralph Gregory (retired media executive), Carter Phipps (Author and Co-founder), and Steve McIntosh (Political Philosopher and Co-founder).

 Positive Comments from Noteworthy People: